iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.nc.dhhs.exposurenotification___1.2/report.md

 > Well there you go another tracking app to watch where you go, better get it now people, before president Harris demands it and makes it law, oh it might actually work if everybody had it I had it and nobody else in my shop had it, my supervisor got it and two coworkerscweluves had it and one indirect coworker that comes over all the time had it and the damn app didn't work because nobody else had it<br> :date: __2020-10-18 13:56:57__

-> App works well but needs to allow bluetooth to be turned off and remove the persistent notification.
-You don't the app running inside your house.
-In response, I know you can turn bluetooth off, the issue is the notification to turn bluetooth back on will keep coming up even if you dismiss it.
-Thx.<br> :date: __2020-10-12 17:12:44__

 #### 2-star reviews